Review information and resources about the Positivity Project

 The Positivity Project is a 501c3 non-profit organization dedicated to helping America’s youth build stronger relationships by recognizing the character strengths in themselves and others.
 Their vision is to create citizens and leaders who will enhance our communities and country by internalizing the belief that “Other People Matter.”
 Positive psychology’s scientifically validated 24 character strengths serve as its foundation.
 Positive psychology teaches that people have all 24 strengths within them – and that character is not just skills or behaviors, but rather an intrinsic part of each of us.
 The Positivity Project is not a program with strict guidelines.
 Instead, it educates teachers on the character strengths and relies on them to teach in a way that best meets their students’ needs.
 It is a school-wide endeavor, grounded in the consistency of daily classroom instruction.
 Their model is holistic; it incorporates students, educators, and parents through regular interaction with character strengths vocabulary and concepts.
 The project will help educators instill vocabulary and the meaning of the strengths through explicit teaching of each strength for 10 minutes per day.
 Schools will dedicate 1-2 weeks to each strength to help students understand them through definition, examples, discussions, and exercises.
 Schools and educators are encouraged to tailor the materials for their own best use, as they know their students and curriculum better than anyone else.

-The 24 Character Traits
+The 24 Character Strengths

 Every one of us possess the 24 character traits, just in varying amounts.
 We may be strong in certain strengths and have room to grow in others.
-Read more about the 24 Character Traits our students will be learning about this school year!
+Read more about the 24 Character Strengths our students will be learning about this school year!